Home Coffee Journal logo Home Coffee Journal

 Origami Dripper vs Hario V60: Which Wins for Light Roast Clarity?

-The point is to isolate two variables most reviews ignore: dripper material and wall geometry, and filter shape.
+The goal was to isolate two variables most reviews skim past: dripper material and wall geometry, plus filter shape.
 Light roasts punish both.
-They need a stable bed, even flow, and minimal late-brew channeling, or acidity reads sour instead of bright.
+They want a stable bed, even flow, and minimal late-brew channeling.
+Miss those and the acidity reads sour instead of bright.

-Criteria that actually matter for light roast clarity:
+Criteria that actually move the needle for clarity:

 Feature Hario V60-02 (Ceramic) Origami M (Ceramic) + V60 cone filter Origami M + Kalita Wave filter